 The most significant change is in focus.
 The oral exam tested one thing: clinical reasoning.
 The 2026 certifying exam tests four — reasoning, communication, professionalism, and procedural competency — assessed in live, standardized patient encounters that the previous format never included.
 Everything else, the move to in-person, the shorter station format, the nine exam windows per year, follows from that fundamental expansion of what the specialty now formally defines as competency.

-Why does traditional board prep fall short for ABEM?
+Why does traditional board prep fall short for the new ABEM exam?

 The board prep infrastructure most programs use — review courses, question banks, oral case books — was designed for an exam that is no longer current.